 - Have a vehicle emergency kit.
-If your vehicle breaks down or gets stuck in melted asphalt, you’ll need to have supplies to stay safe.
+If your vehicle breaks down or gets stuck in melted asphalt, you’ll need supplies to stay safe.
 See a checklist here.

 - Consider a face mask.
 When heat and oxygen mix with pollutants like car exhaust, the amount of dangerous ozone created gets worse.
-You can even see the pollution on these hot days in the form of haze.
+You can even see the pollution on these hot days as haze.
 Wearing an N95 face mask will filter out 95% of airborne particles.

 9. Be Ready for Power Outages

 When the temperatures get high, more people turn on their air conditioning.
-The increase spike in electric usage can blow the grid.
-This is what happened during the 2009 heat wave in Melbourne, Australia.
+The increased spike in electric usage can blow the grid.
+This is what happened during the 2009 heatwave in Melbourne, Australia.

-Without power to run AC or fans, people find themselves unable to keep cool and can succumb to heat stroke.
-To stay safe, have a plan for staying cool if the power goes out during a heat wave.
+Without the power to run AC or fans, people find themselves unable to keep cool and can succumb to heatstroke.
+To stay safe, have a plan for staying cool if the power goes out during a heatwave.

 - Get a generator.
 Portable generators can be used to run wall AC units or electric fans.
 Make sure you know how to use the generator safely and have extension cords rated for it.

 - Consider solar panels.
-If a generator isn’t feasible, you can also get a portable solar charger with a solar power bank for storing electricity.
+If a generator isn’t feasible, you can get a portable solar charger with a solar power bank to store electricity.
 The battery can then be used to power small electric fans.
-Note that whole-home solar systems are tied to the grid and won’t work when the power goes out unless you adapt the system so it can.
+Note that most grid-tied solar systems won’t work when the power goes out unless you adapt the system so it can.

 - Open windows at night for ventilation.
 When the temperatures cool at night, open the windows so you can allow cool air to enter.
-Make sure it is safe to do so, such as by putting security bars over your first-floor windows.
+Make sure it is safe to do so by putting security bars over your first-floor windows.

 10. Stay Hydrated

-During a heat wave, drink plenty of water even if you don’t feel thirsty.
-You’ll also want to avoid caffeine and alcohol as these can dehydrate you faster.
+Drink plenty of water even if you don’t feel thirsty.
+You’ll also want to avoid caffeine and alcohol, which can dehydrate you faster.

-However, drinking too much water can actually be dangerous.
-It can over-dilute the amount of salt in your body, resulting in “water intoxication.”
+However, drinking too much water can be dangerous.
+It can over-dilute the salt in your body, resulting in “water intoxication.”
 To make sure you stay hydrated, drink electrolyte solutions like Gatorade.
-I personally always have electrolyte packets (aka rehydration salts) in my first aid kit as well.
+I always have electrolyte packets (aka rehydration salts) in my first aid kit.

-*If you have kidney disease, liver disease, epilepsy, or another condition which requires restricting fluids, consult with your doctor about how to best stay hydrated.
+*If you have kidney disease, liver disease, epilepsy, or another condition that requires restricting fluids, consult with your doctor about how to best stay hydrated.

 11. Check On Family and Friends

-If any of your neighbors or loved ones are vulnerable to heat (elderly, have medical conditions, live alone, or don’t have AC), you should make a plan to check in on them.
+If any of your neighbors or loved ones are vulnerable to heat (elderly, have medical conditions, live alone, or don’t have AC), you should plan to check in on them.

 12. Keep Pets Safe

 - Don’t walk pets on hot surfaces.
-The sidewalks and roads can literally get hot enough to fry an egg during a heat wave.
+The sidewalks and roads can get hot enough to fry an egg during a heatwave.
 This can scald your pet’s sensitive paws.
 If you must walk your pet outdoors, put protective booties on it.

 - Put ice packs on cages.
-Small animals which are kept in cages, like hamsters and birds, can be kept cool with an ice pack wrapped in a towel on their cage.
-Make sure it positioned in a way that they cannot chew it.
-Some animals also like frozen water bottles on their cages.
+Small animals in cages, like hamsters and birds, can be kept cool with an ice pack wrapped in a towel.
+Make sure it is positioned so they cannot chew it.
+Some animals also like frozen water bottles in their cages.

 - Don’t shave your pet.
 Many cats and dogs have double coats.
 They shed the undercoat when it is hot.
-The top coat actually helps them stay cool and prevents sunburn.
-Unless your vet says otherwise, it’s more harmful than helpful to shave them.
+The topcoat helps them stay cool and prevents sunburn.
+Unless your vet says otherwise, shaving them is more harmful than helpful.

-- Beware of heat stroke symptoms.
-If your pet starts acting anxious or starts panting or drooling a lot, you should ideally take him to the vet immediately.
+- Beware of heatstroke symptoms.
+If your pet starts acting anxious or panting or drooling a lot, you should take him to the vet immediately.
 If you can’t, try to cool the animal by moving it to the shade or pouring cool water over it.

 13. Listen to Your NOAA Radio

-Many other disasters can occur during a heat wave.
-A NOAA emergency radio with the SAME alert feature can be programmed so an alarm goes off if any disaster occurs in your area.
-That way you stay informed without having to constantly listen to the radio.
+Many other disasters can occur during a heatwave.
+An NOAA emergency radio with the SAME alert feature can be programmed, so an alarm goes off if any disaster occurs in your area.
+That way, you stay informed without having to listen to the radio constantly.

-Read more about how to choose a NOAA radio here.
+Read more about how to choose an NOAA radio here.

 14. Have a Bug Out Bag Packed

-If a wildfire or other major disaster occurs as a result of the heat wave, you will need to evacuate and FAST.
-Now is the time to build a Bug Out Bag so you are ready to leave if necessary.
-You’ll also want to make sure your evacuation vehicle is ready and you have a plan on where to go.
+If a wildfire or other major disaster occurs due to the heatwave, you will need to evacuate and FAST.
+Now is the time to build a Bug Out Bag, so you are ready to leave if necessary.
+You’ll also want to ensure your evacuation vehicle is prepared and you have a plan for where to go.